jpconstantineau/pykey/documentation/docs/getting_started.md

 * Buttons: Single keys connected between GPIO and GND
 * Key Matrix: Matrix of keys with diodes.
 Columns and rows are connected to GPIOs: [5x6](https://learn.adafruit.com/adafruit-neokey-5x6-ortho-snap-apart/circuitpython) [keypad](https://learn.adafruit.com/key-pad-matrix-scanning-in-circuitpython)
 * Rotary Encoders: A and B connected to GPIOs.
-* Potentiometers: An Analog value...
+* Potentiometers: Read an Analog value/position...
 * Nunchuck and other digital input devices
 * Battery Level: Analog read of battery voltage.
 * USB Connection: is it connected to computer through USB?